BaraaAlhaddar/BaraaAlhaddar/README.md

 # Hi, I'm Albaraa Alhaddar ! 👋

-Self-motivated, Detail-oriented, and organized software developer who has a strong passion for coding with a strong ability to learn quickly and adapt to new technologies.
+Self-motivated, detail-oriented, and organized software developer who has a strong passion for coding with a strong ability to learn quickly and adapt to new technologies.
 Analytical and Likes to solve complex problems meticulously.
 A caring social person who wants to meet and work with new people.

 ## Contact me :